Ethiopia says U.N. team shot at in Tigray after defying checkpoints | Law-Order

 Ethiopia says U.N. team shot at in Tigray after defying checkpoints

-Prime Minister Abiy Ahmed's federal army has been battling the Tigray People's Liberation Front (TPLF) in the region since Nov.
-4, with thousands feared dead.
-Redwan Hussein, spokesman for the Ethiopian government's task force for Tigray, told reporters that the U.N. team broke two checkpoints driving hastily to an unauthorized area.
+Prime Minister Abiy Ahmed's army has battled the Tigray People's Liberation Front (TPLF) in the northern region since Nov.
+4. Thousands are feared dead and nearly 1 million have had to flee their homes within Tigray or to neighbouring Sudan.
+Redwan Hussein, spokesman for the Ethiopian government's task force for Tigray, told reporters that the U.N. team passed through two checkpoints without stopping while driving hastily to an unauthorized area.

-ETHIOPIA: 'WE CALL THE SHOTS' The war in Tigray has driven nearly 50,000 refugees into neighbouring Sudan and raised fears for the safety of about 96,000 Eritreans in camps over the Ethiopian border.

-The army has captured the regional capital Mekelle and declared victory, but TPLF leaders say they are fighting back on various fronts around the highland city.
-"There are a few remnants of the militia or special forces not yet controlled ... kind of hooligans, outlaws," added Redwan.
-"This is police work, not a military operation."
+Ethiopia's army has captured the regional capital Mekelle and declared victory, but TPLF leaders say they are fighting back on various fronts around the highland city.
+"There are a few remnants of the militia or special forces not yet controlled ... kind of hooligans, outlaws," Redwan said.

 - READ MORE ON: